jazzband/django-floppyforms/docs/differences.rst

 Differences with django.forms
 =============================

-So, you have a project already using django.forms, and you're considering a switch to floppyforms?
+So, you have a project already using ``django.forms``, and you're considering a switch to floppyforms?
 Here's what you need to know, assuming the only change you've made to your code is a simple change, from:

 .. code-block:: python